Last updated: May 2026 · Verified against manufacturer specs · Download CSV

 A NAS (Synology/QNAP) draws 20-60W (2-bay) or 40-100W (4-bay).
 For safe UPS operation:

-Switchover time must be <10ms — 30ms will crash your NAS and corrupt data
+Switchover must be <10ms — 30ms crashes NAS and corrupts data

-Pure sine wave output required — NAS power supplies are sensitive to dirty power
+Pure sine wave required — NAS PSUs are sensitive to dirty power

 Pass-through charging — unit stays plugged in, battery on standby

-USB connection — some units support USB signaling to NAS for auto-shutdown
+USB signaling — some units support USB to NAS for auto-shutdown

-"9 times out of 10, the answer is no. Many power bank manufacturers advertise UPS backup but have auto-switchover times of 30 milliseconds or more.
-30ms is more than long enough to damage connected devices permanently." — EcoFlow official blog
+"9 times out of 10, the answer is no. Many power bank manufacturers advertise UPS backup but have auto-switchover times of 30 milliseconds or more." — EcoFlow official blog

-"We found its 10ms UPS switchover was genuinely instantaneous, preventing our work-from-home setup from even blinking." — BatterySkills review of ALLPOWERS R600
+"Its 10ms UPS switchover was genuinely instantaneous, preventing our work-from-home setup from even blinking." — BatterySkills, ALLPOWERS R600 review

 "EcoFlow RIVER 3 Plus is an affordable NAS-compliant UPS with a switchover time of less than 10 milliseconds." — EcoFlow official